15. REVOKE#

 grantees

-In the following examples, Alice and Bob have the SELECT default privileges.
+In these examples, Alice and Bob have the default SELECT privilege.

 REVOKE SELECT ON table1 FROM Alice

-Revoke fom the user Bob the INSERT privilege on two tables:
+Remove the INSERT privilege from Bob for two tables:

 REVOKE INSERT ON table1, table2 FROM Bob